 I then discovered, much to my amazement, that I had a talent for designing.
 (Are you getting a sense of things coming full circle here?)
 Not only that, but the great passion and excitement I used to have for writing and thought that I had lost for ever, was now being rekindled by designing.

-So here I am, almost fifty years later, embarking on an exciting new career as a designer (as well as still being a crafter and a writer) and trying to finally make that childhood dream become a reality.
+So here I am, almost fifty years later, embarking on an exciting new career as a graphic and surface pattern designer and trying to finally make that childhood dream become a reality.
 And it might not escape your notice that many of my designs are fashion based!

 Five things you might like to know about me